A Short Analysis of Hopkins’s ‘Binsey Poplars’

 The second stanza then contemplates this destruction of nature and how it is, in many ways, typical of mankind’s behaviour: we ‘hew’ and ‘delve’ (fracking, anyone?), we ‘Hack and rack the growing green!’
 (There we get internal rhyme and alliteration in the same line.)
 Hopkins likens this wanton destruction to the way in which the delicate wonder of nature that is the eyeball (‘this sleek and seeing ball’) can, with a simple ‘prick’ from a pin or needle be turned into ‘no eye at all’.
 This analogy is obviously designed to strike us at our very core, to hit us right between the eyes (or rather in our very eyes): who is not extremely delicate and queasy around the idea of their eyes being harmed?
-It reminds us that our attitude, and responsibility, to look after nature as a whole should be as keenly felt.
+It reminds us that our responsibility to look after nature as a whole should be as keenly felt.
 It also likens the organs of sight, the eyes, to the beauty of the trees: one enabled us to enjoy the other, and both are capable of being snuffed out in seconds.
 ‘After-comers cannot guess the beauty been’: the people who come after the trees were felled would never know what beauty had once been there.

 ‘Binsey Poplars’ was not published until 1918, like so much of Gerard Manley Hopkins’s work.
 Shortly afterwards, the poplars were replanted.
 In 2004 they were felled again, only to be replanted.
 As the Bodleian website notes, ‘The poem formed part of the successful campaign to replant the trees.’
 The poem is one of Hopkins’s more popular poems, perhaps because, relative to many of his other great poems, it is easy to follow its main message.
 But its language nevertheless demands careful attention and analysis.
 Like the poplars themselves, ‘Binsey Poplars’ endures.